 Our future success depends, in part, upon our ability to attract additional skilled employees and retain our current key personnel.
 We have identified several areas where we intend to expand our hiring, including business development, finance, human resources, operations and supply chain management.
 We may not be able to hire and retain such personnel at compensation levels consistent with our existing compensation and salary structure.
-Our future also depends on the continued contributions of our executive management team, including Mr. Mitchell, and other key management and technical personnel, each of whom would be difficult to replace.
-We do not have key person life insurance or long-term employment contracts with any of our key personnel.
-The loss of any of our executive officers or key personnel or the inability to continue to attract qualified personnel could harm our business, financial condition and operating results.
+Our future also depends on the continued contributions of our executive management team, including Mr. David T. Mitchell, our Chairman and Chief Executive Officer, and other key management and technical personnel, each of whom would be difficult to replace.
+Although we have key person life insurance policies on some of our executive officers, the loss of any of our executive officers or key personnel or the inability to continue to attract qualified personnel could harm our business, financial condition and operating results.

-Failure to comply with applicable environmental laws and regulations could have a material adverse effect on our business, results of operations and financial condition.
+Failure to comply with applicable environmental laws and regulations could have a material adverse effect on our business, financial condition and operating results.